sealkit/Cyclistic-Bike-Share-Analysis/README.md

 1. Target weekend and midday leisure riders with classic bike-focused membership offers.
 2. Create a "Longer Ride" membership incentive program emphasizing classic bike usage.
 3. Use time- and day-based messaging to highlight cost savings for casual riders.

 ---

+Personal ReflectionThe analysis focused on ride length, temporal patterns (day of week and start hour), and rideable type.
+Additional dimensions such as monthly/seasonal trends and station-level analysis could be explored in future work to further strengthen marketing recommendations.

+---

+## Detailed Project Report
+For the complete step-by-step process (Ask → Prepare → Process → Analyze → Share → Act), please see **[PROJECT_REPORT.md](PROJECT_REPORT.md)**

+---